Photos & Video

 This daughter of Mayson was a horse that trainer Adam West liked a lot at the Doncaster Silver Sales.
 He was taken by the way the filly strode out and how well boned she was.
 We later were able to lunge her to test her wind and she covered the ground nicely.

 Adam liked the way Daphne May handled herself, and was particularly pleased with the price we managed to get her knocked down for.
 The filly had a few ringworm marks on her at the time (just like chickenpox, most young horses will suffer from it at some time), which made her look a little worse than she actually was.

 Named Daphne May due to her breeding (by Mayson and also foaled in May and Daphne named after Adam's Grandmother) she comes from a family of winners, and each of them are sprinters.
-The fact Adam wanted his Grandmother's name as part of her racing name is testament to how much he likes this filly!
+The fact Adam wanted his Grandmother's name as part of her racing name is a testament to how much he likes this filly!
 Her full sister, Melonade, was a solid mid-seventies horse who won twice as a juvenile over five and six furlongs.
 Her half brother (Woodside Wonder by Camacho) has won three times and been placed a further seven times.
 He is still racing and is consistently rated in the seventies to eighties.

 This filly is a good size, and moves well.
-Kate May is a May foal as well, so still has more growth to come, yet she is already well over fifteen hands and bordering on sixteen.
+Daphne May is a May foal as well, so still has more growth to come, yet she is already well over fifteen hands and bordering on sixteen.
 Adam was really delighted when she was knocked down to us, as he had reckoned that given her breeding and her size, she would be a 15k - 25k horse.